 - Patchwork Gardens: 4649 Milburn Road, Battersea, Ontario.
 Certified organic vegetable farm, growing vegetables since 2004 for Kingston area grocery stores and restaurants.
 Pre-order spring plant sale available online in January

 - Natural Themes 219 Maybee Rd, Frankford, Ont.
-Grower of North American native plants for gardens, restorations and rehabilitation projects
+Grower of North American native plants for gardens, restorations and rehabilitation projects, now open Thurs-Saturdays, 1-5 pm or by request

 - Potter’s Nurseries: 690 Golden Mile Rd, Kingston.
 Specializes in quality nursery stock including shrubs, evergreens, hedges, fruiting plants, roses, large specimen trees and colourful perennials.
 Open year-round.